beumsk/beumsk.github.io/posts/nextjs-dark-mode.md

 }
 ```

-You should have a functional dark mode toggle in your Next.js app by now, otherwise check the steps again or click the full solution link below.
+We have a functional dark mode toggle in your Next.js app by now.
+In case of struggle, check the steps again or click the full solution link below.

 **TLDR**: [Codesandbox: Dark mode toggle in Next.js](https://codesandbox.io/s/darkmode-0ubir).